Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Chapter 9

-Recognizing Factors that Influence Success
+Recognizing Factors That Influence Success

 Of the many factors that influence success, you are the most important one.
 You’re the one who decides how to approach training and what you want your dog to learn.
 Your dog is your responsibility and whatever your dog does — good or bad — is under your control.
+Remember, you get the dog you train, so train for the dog you want.

 Having a good relationship with your dog

 Stop nagging and learn to communicate with your dog through training.
-Focus on teaching Buddy what you want him to do rather than on what you don’t want him to do.
-Above all, limit negative verbal communications, such as No,” to emergencies.
-Repeatedly yelling “no” isn’t the way to foster a good relationship.
-Instead of using “No,” use a command that you’ve taught and actually means something.
-Too many people use “No,” and therefore it means nothing.
+Focus on teaching Buddy what you want them to do rather than on what you don’t want them to do.
+Above all, limit negative verbal communications, such as “No,” to emergencies.
+Repeatedly yelling “No” isn’t the way to foster a good relationship.
+Instead of using “No,” use a command that you’ve taught and means something.
+Too many people use “No” for everything and therefore it means nothing.
+Use Come or Leave It instead.

 A good relationship also requires spending quality time together.
 You can spend time with your dog by training, going for walks, playing ball, doing tricks, and so on.
-Chapter 17 provides some great ideas you can do with Buddy.
+Chapter 17 provides some great ideas for things you can do with Buddy.

 Owning a healthy dog

 Your dog also needs an annual checkup by your veterinarian, preferably with bloodwork.
 Regular bathing and grooming are similarly important.
-If you live in an area where there are ticks, check him regularly.
+If you live in an area where there are ticks, check their skin regularly.
 Deer ticks spread Lyme disease, which can have debilitating effects on your dog.
 Ticks, heartworms, and internal and external parasites need to be diagnosed and treated by your veterinarian.

 Making training time a priority